astrotaca/website/index.md

       <div class="info-text">
         <h2>Deep Sky</h2>
         <p>
-          Explore the wonders of the universe with our in-depth deep sky articles.
-          From nebulae and galaxies to star clusters, get expert insights on astrophotography.
+          Deep sky imaging is one of the most rewarding parts of astrophotography, but it comes with its challenges.
+From capturing faint details to getting the right processing workflow, there’s always something new to learn.
+These guides cover the basics and beyond, helping you get better results with each session.
         </p>
         <a href="/deep-sky/" class="hero-button white">Learn More</a>
       </div>